- Employee Management

 2. Do your research

-Additionally, as we discussed above, it should also be on par with the industry standard.
-You also have to take a look at factors like the value of the position and what the employee brings to the table.
+Additionally, as we discussed above, it should also be on par with the standard in the industry.
+You also have to take a look at factors such as the value of the position and what the employee brings to the table.
 While an employee's salary history might seem relevant, you also want to ensure that it does not perpetuate low, uncompetitive or unequal pay.

 3. Set a benchmark